Last updated on August 24th, 2024 at 06:44 pm

 #6 Strengthening exercises by using a therapy ball

 The same bridging exercise can be done using a therapy ball.
-Therapy ball is also termed by other different names such as exercise ball and gym ball.
-Using this ball makes the exercises more interesting and enjoyable.
-There are several other back exercises that can be done using this ball which I have already covered in 6 Easy Gym Ball Exercises for Lower Back for Quick Relief.
+Therapy ball is also called other names, such as exercise and gym ball.
+Utilising this ball makes the exercises more interesting and enjoyable.
+Several other back exercises can be done using this ball, which I have already covered in 6 Easy Gym Ball Exercises for Lower Back for Quick Relief.

-For bridging exercise simply lie down on your back and keep the leg over the ball and raise your waist.
+For bridging exercise, lie on your back, keep your leg over the ball, and raise your waist.
 Raise it as high as possible and hold for 5 seconds.
-After 5 seconds lower it down slowly.
-Repeat it 25 to 30 times in a session, however, the more you do the better it is.
+After 5 seconds, lower it down slowly.
+Repeat it 25 to 30 times in a session; however, the more you do, the better it is.

 #7 Stretching exercises

-In chronic back pain, one of the most common muscles to get stiff is the piriformis muscle.
+In chronic back pain, one of the most common muscles that gets stiff is the piriformis muscle.
 These are flat muscles present on the sides of our buttocks and are often ignored.
-There are several good exercises to stretch this muscle which I have already covered in one of my articles 3 Easy Piriformis muscle stretch.
+There are several good exercises to stretch this muscle, which I have already covered in one of my articles 3 Easy Piriformis muscle stretch.

-Repeat this 3 to 4 times in a single session on one side.
-Similarly, repeat the process on another side.
+- Repeat this 3 to 4 times in a single session on one side.
+Similarly, repeat the process on the other side.

 How physiotherapy can help in chronic back pain

-When you are referred to the physiotherapist they will thoroughly evaluate the pain and pain associated with the movement.
-Accordingly, they will chalk out the treatment plan that best fits your condition.
+When you are referred to the physiotherapist, they will thoroughly evaluate the pain associated with the movement.
+Accordingly, they will choose the treatment plan that best fits their condition.

 1: Rest during severe pain

-Rest is very important during severe pain.
-During rest apply hot fomentation over the back.
-When you go to a Physiotherapist they will apply ultrasonic therapy and interferential therapy (IFT), it is very useful in pain-relieving.
-One can also use a portable IFT or TENS machine which anyone can easily handle.
+Rest is essential during severe pain.
+During rest, apply hot fomentation over the back.
+When you go to a Physiotherapist, they will apply ultrasonic therapy and interferential therapy (IFT), which is very useful in pain-relieving.
+One can also use a portable IFT or TENS machine, which

 2: After reduction of severe pain

-After the reduction of severe pain, your physiotherapist will do a series of stretching exercises.
-They will search for tender/painful spots and will perform DTFM (Deep Transverse Friction Massage) over them.
+After reducing severe pain, your physiotherapist will do a series of stretching exercises.
+They will search for tender/painful spots and perform DTFM (Deep Transverse Friction Massage) over them.

-Immediately after stretching and DTFM, the physiotherapist will give you ultra-sonic therapy and interferential therapy.
+Immediately after stretching and DTFM, the physiotherapist will give you ultra-sonic and

 4: Lumbar traction